adriesse/pvpltools-python/README.md

 A quick overview:

 - pvpltools/
-	- module_efficiency.py (coming soon)
+	- module_efficiency.py (work in progress)
 		- a collection of models for PV module efficiency (at MPP)
 		- includes the new ADR model and others
-        - demonstrations in Jupyter Notebook in examples directory
+        - demonstrations in a Jupyter Notebook in examples directory
 	- iec61853.py
 		- reliable functions for Climate-Specific Energy Rating (CSER) calculations
 		- incident angle modifier for direct and diffuse irradiance